magicleap/developer-portal-docs/docs/guides/developer-tools/ml-hub/error-reporting.md

 Please report bugs in the [Tools category of the Magic Leap Discussion Forums](https://forum.magicleap.com/hc/en-us/community/topics/115000047223-Tools).

-The **Home > Save Diagnostic Logs…** command located on The Lab 2.0's Activities page creates a .zip file of the available log files that you may attach to your bug report post.
+The **Home > Save Diagnostic Logs…** command located on the ML Hub's Activities page creates a .zip file of the available log files that you may attach to your bug report post.

 You may use the following as a template for your forum message.
 Remember to attach the .zip of your log files as well: